Morocco survivors seek aid as earthquake toll passes 2,100

 Twenty-five bodies had been brought to the village's small clinic, according to staff.

 With many homes built of mud bricks and timber or cement and breeze blocks, structures crumbled easily.
-It was Morocco's deadliest quake since 1960 when a tremor was estimated to have killed at least 12,000 people.
+It was Morocco's deadliest earthquake since 1960 when a quake was estimated to have killed at least 12,000 people.

 In the badly hit village of Amizmiz, residents watched as rescuers used a mechanical digger on a collapsed house.